altMITgcm/MITgcm66h/docs/overview/overview.rst

 .. math:: \mathcal{Q}_{S}\mathcal{\ }\text{are forcing and dissipation of }S

 The :math:`\mathcal{F}^{\prime }s` and :math:`\mathcal{Q}^{\prime }s`
-are provided by ‘physics’ and forcing pac kages for atmosphere and ocean.
+are provided by ‘physics’ and forcing packages for atmosphere and ocean.
 These are described in later chapters.